harphub/oper-harp-verif/ACCORD_VS_202406/README.md

   - ``definitions_tp_plotting.R``: Defines colour scheme and breaks for precipitaion fields.
   - ``definitions_sat_plotting.R.``: Defines colour scheme and breaks for infrared fields.

-  Plots are saved in ./PLOTS/

 * **sample_data folder**

   It contains sample data which allow to test and run the functionality of spatial verification.

-  NWP data (sample_data/deode or sample_data/dini) and radar (sample_data/radar) precipitation products are provided.
+  NWP data in sample_data/deode or sample_data/dini; radar precipitation products in sample_data/radar.

   EUMETSAT SEVIRI data must be downloaded and placed in (sample_data/seviri).

 * **examples (in scripts folder)**